-• Acute Whole Effluent Toxicity (WET) test.
+Acute Whole Effluent Toxicity (WET) test.
 The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
-The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
+The permit writer conducted a reasonable potential determination for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
 Also, the facility has passed previous Acute WET tests.
-Therefore, the permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity at this time and the acute WET testing requirements have been removed from this permit.
+The permit writer determined the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity at this time and the acute WET testing requirements have been removed from this permit.
 This determination will be reevaluated during the next permit renewal.

-Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit.
+Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit, with the exception of Oil & Grease, which was reduced from monthly to quarterly.
 Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, TSS, Ammonia, Total Phosphorus, Total Kjeldahl Nitrogen, Nitrite + Nitrate samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, Oil & Grease, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.